 Declaring variables in C

 Important note: Many text on internet advocates that variable declaration allocates memory.
-However, this is not true.
+But, this is not true.
 The ANSI C standard haven't specified anything about memory allocation at the time of variable declaration.
 It is the compiler that plays with situation.
 Compilers are smart enough to generate efficient code.
 It may allocate memory for the declared variable or can even ignore the declared variable completely.

 Syntax to declare variables